Young Citizen Volunteers (1912): Merger with the Ulster Volunteers

 The anti-Home Rule Ulster Volunteer Force was created in January 1913 and there is evidence of co-operation between them and the YCV including the Larne gun-running.
 As the Home Rule crisis escalated, pressure grew for the YCV to become part of the UVF, and such a proposal was made in March 1914.
 This caused a degree of controversy and division amongst its membership, even with those who were members of both organisations who sought for the YCV to remain non-political.
 The 1st Battalion YCV went ahead and merged with the UVF, leading to a resolution being proposed and seconded at a YCV council meeting declaring regret that they were not consulted beforehand and that the 1st Battalion had no authority to proceed.
 Some members of the YCV resigned because of the merger, however the majority didn't and on 17 May 1914 it ceased to be an independent organisation becoming a battalion of the UVF.
 At the time of the merger the YCV had around 400 Catholic members who drifted from the movement rather than switch to the Protestant UVF.

 Financial problems

 From soon after its inception the YCV faced financial problems as it tried and failed to solicit donations from major local businesses.
-By early 1914 the situation had become so dire that Frank Workman, a wealthy industrialist who was a partner in Workman and Clark ship builders, was paying for the upkeep of the group out of his own pocket.
+By early 1914 the situation had become so dire that Frank Workman, a wealthy industrialist who was a partner in Workman, Clark ship builders, was paying for the upkeep of the group out of his own pocket.
 Despite Chichester's attempts to fully militarise the group, the British government refused to offer financial assistance to the YCV, in return for placing themselves at the government's disposal.